dariusmehri/Inspection-Productivity-Analysis-and-Visualization-with-Tableau/README.md

 1. Download data from Oracle subject area databases.

 2. Write a program to wrangle, clean and merge the data using the Pandas python package.

 3. Create dashboards and visualizations in Tableau.

-Here are some productivity visualizations created with Tableau:
+Here are some visualizations created with Tableau that are used in the report: